Maryvale Solar & Energy Storage Project

 Our team welcomes all feedback received from community members and landholders.
 Open, ongoing, and accessible communication ensures that projects are developed with consideration for local and regional feedback.
 Importantly, it also assists in delivering the best outcomes for the region.

-In delivering the Maryvale Solar & Energy Storage Project, our team is committed to:
+In delivering the Maryvale Solar and Energy Storage Project, our team is committed to:

 • engaging respectfully with the community, including First Nations people, groups, and businesses.